decred/politeia/politeiad/api/v1/api.md

 ### `Update unvetted record`

-Update a record.
+Update a unvetted record.
 This call enables a user to update a record by adding/overwriting files, deleting files and append/overwrite metadata records.
 All changes will be recorded as changesets in the backend.

 The returned censorship record will contain the newly calculated merkle root of the entire record.
 It is the responsibility of the caller to keep track of files that have been added or removed if they wish to independently verify the record.

 Note that metadata streams are NOT part of the official record.
 They exist for the caller to be able to associate pertinent data to the record.
 For example,